Queer In AI: A Case Study in Community-Led Participatory AI: Queer in AI Initiatives

-\textit{Part 2: Diversity Efforts} Queer researchers's needs are regularly ignored in many aspects of the research community: challenges include lack of academic support, hostility from colleagues and advisors, inflexible name change policies, lack of representation in the research itself, and more~\cite{socsci6010012}.
+Queer researchers' needs are regularly ignored in many aspects of the research community: challenges include lack of academic support, hostility from colleagues and advisors, inflexible name change policies, lack of representation in the research itself, and more~\cite{socsci6010012}.
 Stronger inclusion efforts, both for representation and participation, can work towards addressing a lack of queer community and role models~\cite{schluter2018glass}.
-To increase representation, the guide strongly encourages conference organizers to invite queer keynote speakers and panelists, particularly those who are also from marginalized backgrounds (\textit{e.g.}, BIPOC or non-cisgender) \cite{ashedryden2013}.
-The guide also recommends fair compensation for all speakers~\cite{reid2021speaker}, based on effort rather than seniority or session prestige, which is often discriminatory towards members of marginalized groups~\cite{forbes2021guadiano}.
-Finally, as noted in \S\ref{subsub:access_to_organizing}, financial accessibility is a significant barrier that limits conference attendance for queer researchers; to increase participation, the guide recommends ample conference subsidies to cover expenses associated with attending virtual or in-person events.
+To increase representation, Queer in AI strongly encourages conference organizers to invite queer keynote speakers and panelists, prioritizing those from marginalized backgrounds (\textit{e.g.}, BIPOC or non-cisgender) \cite{ashedryden2013}.
+Queer in AI recommends fair and equal compensation based on effort rather than seniority for all speakers~\cite{reid2021speaker, forbes2021guadiano}.
+As noted in previous sections, financial accessibility and a lack of community were the main barriers for queer folks to feel included at conferences.
+Queer in AI strongly advocates setting up spaces for queer folks to network and socialize with privacy measures and also providing subsidies for queer researchers to attend virtual or in-person events.

-\textit{Part 3: Proceedings Guidelines} In its guide, Queer in AI recommends publishers to promptly grant name correction requests in any format, without unnecessary barriers or documentation requirements.
-Name changes should remove all instances of authors' previous names from all records, or (at the author's discretion) add disclaimers for media that cannot be updated (\textit{e.g.}, audio or video recordings).
-Similarly, the guide encourages that submission processes (calls for papers, submission checklists, automatic formatting checks) enforce automated checks for outdated citation entries to prevent the deadnaming of authors who have updated their publications.
-The use of platforms that do not properly support author name changes, such as Google Scholar~\cite{robyn_doc,scholarfailed}, should be actively discouraged.